Messiah (American TV series)

 Messiah is an American thriller television series created by Michael Petroni.
 It consists of ten episodes, which were released on Netflix on January 1, 2020.
 The series stars Mehdi Dehbi, Tomer Sisley, Michelle Monaghan, John Ortiz, Melinda Page Hamilton, Stefania LaVie Owen, Jane Adams, Sayyid El Alami, Fares Landoulsi, and Wil Traval.
 It was cancelled after one season.

 Premise

 The series focuses on the modern world's reaction to a man – who first appears in the Middle East – whose followers claim him to be the eschatological return of ʿĪsā (Jesus in Arabic).
-His sudden appearance and apparent miracles spark a growing international following, casting doubts around who he really is, a case investigated by a CIA Case Officer.
+His sudden appearance and apparent miracles spark a growing international following as a messiah figure in a more generic sense, casting doubts around who he really is, a case investigated by a CIA case officer.